Chris Froome: 2016: third Tour de France victory

-2017: Completing the Tour-Vuelta double
+2017: completing the Tour-Vuelta double

 Froome won his fourth Tour de France title on 23 July 2017.
 He beat Rigoberto Urán by 54 seconds.
 Although Froome never won a stage during the 2017 Tour or any prior race during that calendar year, he was victorious thanks to his exceptional time trialing abilities showcased on the Grand Depart in Düsseldorf and on stage 20 in Marseille.

 On 19 August, Froome started the Vuelta a España aiming to win it having finished 2nd on three occasions previously and had gone in as the overwhelming favourite.
 On stage 3 Froome attacked up the final climb with only Esteban Chaves able to follow him.
-However, they were pegged back on the descent and Vincenzo Nibali won the stage in the reduced sprint.
+They were pegged back on the descent and Vincenzo Nibali won the stage in the reduced sprint.
 Froome finished 3rd and the bonus seconds at the line plus those he picked up at the intermediate sprint were enough to see him take the red jersey for the first time since 2011.

-He went on to win stage 9 at Cumbre del Sol (the same finish where he lost to Dumoulin in 2015), also taking the lead in the points classification in the process.
+He went on to win stage 9 at Cumbre del Sol, the same finish where he lost to Dumoulin in 2015, also taking the lead in the points classification in the process.
 Despite a crash on stage 12, he recaptured the lead in the points classification with a 5th-place finish on stage 15 to Sierra Nevada and won the stage 16 individual time trial at Logroño, also taking the stage's combativity prize.
 A third-place finish on the Alto de l'Angliru cemented the red jersey as well as the combination classification, and on the final sprint stage at Madrid, held on to win the points classification by 2 points over Matteo Trentin.

 With the victory, Froome became the first British rider to win the Vuelta, and the third man to successfully complete the Tour-Vuelta double in the same year joining Jacques Anquetil and Bernard Hinault.
 He then competed at the 2017 UCI Road World Championships in Bergen only about a week after his Vuelta victory and won two bronze medals: one in the men's team time trial with Team Sky, the other in the men's individual time trial for Great Britain.
 On 17 October 2017, he won his third Vélo d'Or award as the best rider of the 2017 season.